Baoshan-Song/Baoshan-Song.github.io/_pages/about.md

 Aloha!
 I am currently a second year Ph.D student in [the Intelligent Positioning and Navigation Laboratory](https://www.polyu.edu.hk/aae/ipn-lab/us/index.html), The Hong Kong Polytechnic University.
 I am very fortunate to be advised by Dr. Li-Ta Hsu and Dr. Weisong Wen.
 I received the matser's degree in Guidance, Navigation and Control in 2023 and the bachelor’s degree in Navigation Engineering in 2020, both from Wuhan University, China.

-My research interests include convex optimization, factor graph optimization (FGO) and their application on multi-sensor fusion navigation in urban areas.
+My research interests include convex optimization (including semidefinite programming (SDP)), factor graph optimization (FGO) and their application on multi-sensor fusion navigation in urban areas.
+Both SDP and FGO are popular in robotic fields but lack more applications to navigation, such as satellite navigation in urban canyons.
+I am currently working on a certifiably optimal multi-sensor integrated navigation system.
+If you are interested in my research, please don't hesitate to contact me.
+I am eager to construct a certifiable estimator and apply it to navigation for robots.

 For more details, please refer to my [CV](../assets/SBS_Curriculum_Vitae.pdf).